MICL-biolab/MINE/README.md

 ```
 python validate.py --train_folder /folder/to/train --model /path/to/model --results /folder/to/result
 ```
-# Predict & Analyse
+## Predict & Analyse
 1. We trained a model and put it in the data folder, you can use the validate.py in the data folder to predict the data
+2. The result of model prediction is analyzed by Jupyter under the folder of analyze/fig2 & analyze/fig3
+# MINE-Density & MINE-Viewer
+1. The MINE-Density calculation is under the folder MINE_Density, and we provide two levels of calculation for TAD and compartment
-2. The analysis processing steps and results are in the analyse folder
+2. After the first step, we also provide analysis of the density and 3D structure in the analyze/fig4 and analyze/fig5 folders